irs1318dev/irs1318_2023/Robot Programming Guide.md

 ### User Input Devices
 #### Joysticks
-The joystick is a normal computer joystick, much like you’d find for playing a flight simulator game.
+The joystick is a normal computer joystick, much like youâ€™d find for playing a flight simulator game.
 The ones that we have used for the past few years is the Logitech Xtreme 3D Pro, which has 12 buttons, the primary X and Y axis, a Throttle axis, and a directional hat.
-Our team typically uses a joystick for the driver’s input method.
+Our team typically uses a joystick for the driverâ€™s input method.

 #### Button Pads
 The button pad is a normal computer button pad.
 The ones that we use are a gaming button pad which has 12 buttons.
-Our team often uses these for the co-driver’s input method.
+Our team often uses these for the co-driverâ€™s input method.

 #### Dip Switches
 Dip Switches are simple toggle switches which are used to switch between different modes.
 Our team typically uses them to allow us to select which of several different pre-programmed autonomous routines to use without having to change anything within the code or rely on the smart dashboard.